SJoJoK/3DGStream/README.md

    For better performance, it's crucial to define the corners of the Axis-Aligned Bounding Box that approximately enclose your scene.
 For instance, in a scene like `flame salmon`, the AABB should encompass the room while excluding any external landscape elements.
 To set the coordinates of the AABB corners, you should directly hard-code them into the `get_xyz_bound` function.

+   **If you encounter issues that the output is NaN, please refer to https://github.com/SJoJoK/3DGStream/issues/16.**

 7. GO!